HaleTom/deeplearning.ai_notes/CNNs/notes/wk4.md

 ![wk4-style-gram-matrix](wk4-style-gram-matrix.png)

+Errata: The 2nd formula, should have a $'$ at the end: $ijk'$, like the one above.

 Matrix $G^{[l]}$ is $n_c^{[l]} \times n_c^{[l]}$ and gives the correlation between two channels $k$ and $k'$.

 If many of the $a^{i,j}$ activation values in channels $k$ and $k'$ are both large, then the double sum (or correlation value) of multiplied elements will also be large.
 If one channel is large and the other small, then the correlation won't be as large.